Joint PMD Tracking and Nonlinearity Compensation with Deep Neural Networks: Machine Learning For Joint Compensation of Nonlinearity and PMD

 \subsubsection{Tracking}

+In contrast to \cite{ldbp-pmd}, we consider continuous evolution in the state of PMD, where each successive state is related to the previous state as described in (\ref{e:hinge}).
 In order to continuously adapt the model in real-time, we combine the transfer learning solution with online learning in the proposed adaptive scheme.
 We divide the training process into two parts: acquisition and tracking.
 For acquisition, we send pilot symbols through the channel to fine-tune the model parameters until the performance of the filter stabilizes.
 Considering the associated overhead, during normal operation, we can only send a very limited number of pilots in each transmitted block which may be insufficient for sustained model adaptation.
 Therefore, after acquisition, we move into a decision directed tracking stage where we only send information symbols.
 The learned filter performs equalization in small blocks.
 At the tracking stage, the hard decoded output symbols from the previous processed block are used to update the filter in operation.
 Note that the choice of block size is directly related to the delay in feedback to the model.
 For continuous adaptation, a small feedback delay (FD) is desired to avoid mismatch between the training and test distributions.
+Consequently, a trade-off emerges between the feedback delay and the computational complexity of the model for which, as discussed in Section \ref{s:rnn}, a larger block size is desirable.
+This trade-off has not been studied in the present work and would be a crucial line of inquiry for future investigations.
 Another key difference in the online training routine is the use of stochastic gradient descent (SGD) optimizer without momentum as opposed to the \textit{Adam} optimizer employed predominantly in offline training.
 We find that the use of momentum negatively impacts the online training process.
 This is because the momentum term tries to push the gradient in the same direction as the previous iterations, which is no longer warranted since the underlying gradient surface is continuously evolving due to PMD drift.

-In the next section, we discuss the methods used to reduce the computational complexity of the learned models and their role in obtaining the performance-complexity profile of the learned NLC schemes.
+In the next section, we discuss the methods used to analyze the performance-complexity profile of the learned NLC schemes.